bencheeorg/benchee/README.md

 * `mix dialyzer` to run dialyzer for type checking, might take a while on the first invocation (try building plts first with `mix dialyzer --plt`)
 * `mix credo --strict` to find code style problems
 * or run `mix guard` to run all of them continuously on file change

+## Copyright and License

+Copyright (c) 2016 Tobias Pfeiffer

+This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for more details.